 In Capustan, the ruling body is desperately preparing to defend their city as the Pannion Domin are mere weeks away.
 The Grey Swords, a mercenary company dedicated to the war god Fener, have agreed to help defend the city — but time is short, and there seems to be no hope of relief.
 Outside the city, Gruntle's group of caravan guards, oblivious to the encroaching threat, accept a job to escort the eccentric pair known as Bauchelain and Korbal Broach to Capustan.

 Amongst the Rhivi, a sacred Mhybe has appeared.
 Tattersail's dying spirit entered the foetus in a woman's womb, and nine months later a strange child was born.
 The child, known as Silverfox, grows unnaturally quickly at the expense of the vitality of the Mhybe, and she seems to have a special connection to the undead people known as the T'lan Imass, who 320,000 years ago forsook their mortality to ensure the extinction of the Jaghut, their mortal enemies.

-Followed by House of Chains
+Followed by House of Chains.

-This book provides examples of the following tropes:
+Memories of Ice provides examples of the following tropes:

 - Ascended to a Higher Plane of Existence: Treach, in his first appearance, gets brutally killed by an undead K'ell hunter; for unclear reasons likely relating to his status as either a "First Hero" or an Ascendant with worshippers, he ascends to godhood immediately afterwards.